MARKS GROUP MEETINGS (Summer 2025)

 Meetings are held in G247 at 2:00PM on Wednesdays.

-The format will be a 60 minute talk, with a heavy emphasis on background to help first-year students understand the primary goals of your research.
-Questions encouraged!
+The format will continue to be a 45 minute talk, with new group members encouraged to ask for additional background as needed to better understand the primary goals of your research.

 Solid State Lunch